 They each work by increasing dopamine levels in the brain, improving attention, and reducing impulsive behavior among people with Attention Deficit Hyperactivity Disorder (ADHD).
 This neurological condition impairs neurotransmitter activity.

+These drugs are generally effective and safe.
 However, like all types of CNC stimulants, they are popular street drugs among people who use them to;

-Ritalin and Adderall have a number of similarities, including:
+Ritalin vs. Adderall have several similarities, including:

-- Each is mainly used to treat ADHD, but can also be prescribed to treat narcolepsy
+- Each is mainly used to treat ADHD but can also treat narcolepsy.

-- These drugs are available in short-acting and slow-release tablets
+- These drugs are available in short-acting and slow-release tablets.

 - Ritalin contains methylphenidate, while Adderall contains a mix of amphetamine and dextroamphetamine.